hpvsim/ndmc_training/day3/README.md

 # Day 3

-This folder will contain the group exercises.
-Check back soon!
+This folder contains the group exercises: multi-location calibration (`calibration`), and vaccination and screening scenarios (`vaccination`).